|

 Most frequented

-motives are connected with chocolate and its composition: chocolate, milk,
+motives are connected with chocolate and its composition: chocolate,

 cows in alps, cocoa pods, cocoa seeds, nuts etc.